RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

 -minimize_single_res_frequency                   Frequency with which to minimize the residue that just got rebuilt, instead  of all (default: 0.0)
 -switch_focus_frequency                          Frequency with which to switch the sub-pose that is being modeled (default: 0.5)
 -just_min_after_mutation_frequency               After a mutation, how often to just minimize (without further sampling the mutated residue) (default: 0.5)
+-submotif_frequency                              Frequency with which to try a special submotif from a currently small database (UA,GG,U-turn) (default: 0.2)
 -allow_internal_hinge_moves                      Allow moves in which internal suites are sampled (hinge-like motions) (default:true)
 -allow_internal_local_moves                      Allow moves in which internal cutpoints are created to allow ERRASER rebuilds (default:**false**)
+-new_move_selector                               When deciding on move acceptance, correct by ratio of forward and reverse move proposal probabilities, helps maintain detailed balance (default: true)
 -allow_skip_bulge                                Allow moves in which an intervening residue is skipped and the next one is modeled as floating base (default:**false**)
 -allow_variable_bond_geometry                    In 10% of moves, let bond angles & distance change (default:false) (**warning: this may not work anymore**)
 -num_pose_minimize                               number of sampled poses to minimize within each stepwise move (1 for RNA; 5 poses with lowest energy after packing for protein)